 Requirements in order to receive departmental honors (Updated for Spring 2020)

 - Maintain the 3.5 GPA required for admissions to the honors program.

 - Complete at least two quarters of research with a minimum of nine units of BIOE 191 or BIOE 191X for a letter grade; up to three units may be used towards your BioE depth elective requirements.

-- Submit a completed thesis draft to your research advisor and thesis reader by the first week of Spring Quarter (with a cc to Teri Hankes).
+- Suggested: Submit a completed thesis draft to your research advisor and thesis reader by the first week of Spring Quarter to allow for edits before final deadline.

 - Submit application for a UAR Major Grant

 - Major Grants support substantial, in-depth projects that normally include a full-time summer commitment, and that demonstrate focused, intellectually rigorous perspectives on the topics at hand.

 - Almost all Major Grants are awarded to students beginning an honors thesis between their junior and senior years.

 - Please check website for application deadline.